kabornblack/kabornblack/README.md

 - 👋 Hi, I’m @kabornblack
-- 👀 I’m interested in collaboration and development of python codes and web development project
+- 👀 I’m interested in collaboration and development of Python, JavaScript and Nodejs.
 - 🌱 I’m currently learning python web developer
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me @kabornblack on all social media platforms